Some Refinements of Stanley's Shuffle Theorem: The bijection

-for $1\leq i\leq n$.
-From the definition \eqref{defi-t} of $t(i)$, it's clear that $t(i)$ is the last element in $T^{(i)}$.
-By Corollary \ref{3.1}, we see that the elements are distinct in $T^{(i)}$.
+From the definition \eqref{defi-t} of $t(i)$, it's clear that $t(i)$ is the final element of $T^{(i)}$.
+By Corollary \ref{3.1}, we see that the elements of $T^{(i)}$ are distinct.
 So we may assume that $T^{(i)}$ is a permutation of a set $ST^{(i)}$.
 In terms of Proposition \ref{MIS}, Novick \cite{Novick-2010} showed that

 It implies that $0\le t(l) \le m$ for any $1\le l\le n$.